-On one hand, the Sub-Fund implements its strategy within two types of bindings elements: exclusions applied for the Management Company, and exclusions specific to the strategy.
+On the one hand, the Sub-Fund implements its strategy within two types of bindings elements: exclusions applied for the Management Company, and exclusions specific to the strategy.

-1. Exclusions applied for the Management Company:
+- 1. Exclusions applied for the Management Company: - Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Management Company, companies are listed by the Management Company on a "worst offenders" list and excluded from all portfolios - Exclusion related to the Management Company engagement to disinvest in non-conventional oil and gas activities and coal activities based on sector activities, according to the table below:

-- Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Management Company, companies are listed by the Management Company on a "worst offenders" list and excluded from all portfolios, - Exclusion related to the Management Company engagement to disinvest in nonconventional oil and gas activities and coal activities based on sector activities, according to the table below:
+A adimidian Exclusion from March 2022 Issuers having registered of European United EOCD Issuers having their registered office outside of the EOCD Activities Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues) Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)

-Activities from Mar Exclusion from Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD March 2022 Exclusion from December 2027 Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)
+Activities Exclusion from March 2022 Issuers havi registered of European U EOCD U Issuers having their registered office outside of the EOCD Activities Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040

-Activities Exclusion from March 2022 Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD Exclusion from December 2027 Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2040 Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)
+Activities Exclusion from December 2030 Exclusion from December 2040 Exclusion from December 2030 Exclusion from December 2040 Production of unconventional oil of gas From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)

-Activities Exclusion from December 2027 Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2040 Production of unconventional oil of gas From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues From 5% of the revenues
+Exclusions specific to the strategy followed by the Sub-Fund:

-- 2. Exclusions specific to the strategy followed by the Sub-Fund: - Exclusions of issuers which have a "Severe Risk" profile in terms of Corporate Responsibility This category represents companies with a Corporate Responsibility Rating below 2 out of 10 within our internal rating.), - Sectorial Exclusions as defined in the Management Company's "Exclusion Policy".
+- Exclusions of issuers which have a -"Severe Risk" profile in terms of Corporate Responsibility This category represents companies with a Corporate Responsibility Rating below 2 out of 10 within our internal rating.), - Sectorial Exclusions as defined in the Management Company's "Exclusion Policy".